Cuonglearning/GTAIV_InventoryMod/README.md

 ## Usage Guide

 ### Health core/Deadeye core
+Health core and Deadeye core are two new player stats added by this mod.
+Health core determines how much health is restored every 3 seconds depending on the stat’s status.
+It has 5 status: Well fed (10HP), good (8HP), fair (5HP), hungry (3HP), starving (0HP) and 1 special status: golden health core prevent health core's draining for a period of time.
+This stat decreases over time.
+Deadeye core allows the player to use a special ability that slows down the game, making it easier to aim and shoot.
+This stat decreases over time while the ability is being used.
+Death penalty: Upon player's death, both stat decreases 50.
 ### Inventory
 Press `I` to toggle the inventory menu, use numberic buttons to navigate, the menu will pause the game.
 Inventory menu has nultiple pages for consumables, deadeye items, armor, medkits, valuables, backpacks, and crafting.
 By default, you have maximum 10 slots for each item, but you can upgrade for more capacity.